OleksiiMelentiev/qa_agentic/instructions/05-run-tests-create-bugs-instruction.md

   ```sh
   npx playwright test tests/AG-123.spec.ts --reporter=list
   ```
+  **Note:** Wait for the test command to finish and ensure the full output is displayed before proceeding to the next step.
+This prevents missing or incomplete test results due to premature analysis.

 ### 4. Analyze Test Results
 - Parse the output produced by the `list` reporter to understand test results, including pass/fail status, error messages, and stack traces.